pirahansiah/pirahansiah.github.io/src/books/pkm/howto.md

+# The Developer's Ultimate Guide: Mastering Time Management, Effective Strategies, and Organized Thinking in VSCode

 # How to Set Up VSCode
+it is not for smartphone or tablet just for computer
 ## Getting VSCode Ready

 ### Step 1: Downloading VSCode